The four foundations of osteopathy according to Andrew Taylor Still

 Third, the function determines the body structure and the body structure determines the function

 The function of an organ affects its structure and vice versa.
 This means: if a body structure is faulty, this can mean that the corresponding function no longer works optimally.
 In addition, an increasing function of the organ also has a positive effect on the growth of the associated structure.
 So that the body can work optimally, a harmonious interaction of all structures and functions of the body is very important.

 Fourth, the body has the ability to regulate itself

-Still’s last principle says that the body generally is able to heal itself holistically.
-Osteopathy and its procedures only support it by activating and supporting the self-healing powers with manual techniques.
-For the body to be able to heal itself, however, all prerequisites must be optimal – such as vascular health (see principle 2).
+Still’s last principle says that the body basically has the property of being able to heal itself holistically.
+With its procedures, osteopathy only provides assistance in that the self-healing powers are activated and supported by manual techniques.
+However, so that the body can heal itself, all conditions must be optimal – such as the health of the blood vessels (see principle 2).

 The Osteopathy , which follows Still’s basic assumptions, is never aimed only at combating the symptoms, but above all at strengthening the immune system.
 To do this, anatomical damage, injuries and disorders that have a direct or indirect influence on the entire physiology of the body via a disruption of the blood or nervous system must be eliminated.